PKua007/rampack/doc/observables.md

 )
 ```

-Bond order parameter, which quantifies local order of angles between nearest neighbours.
-On a 2D plane, it is defined as
+Bond order parameter, which quantifies local order of angles between the nearest neighbours.
+On a 2D plane, it is
+defined as

 *&psi;<sub>r</sub>* = 1/*n* &sum;<sub>*i*</sub> 1/*r* | &sum;<sub>*j*</sub> exp(*r &iota; &theta;<sub>ij</sub>*) |,

 where index *i* goes over all *n* particles lying on the plane, *r* is the rank of the order parameter,
 &sum;<sub>*j*</sub> sum goes over *j* = 1, ..., *r* nearest neighbours of the *i*<sup>th</sup> particle, &iota; is the
-imaginary unitand |...| is modulus.
+imaginary unit and |...| is modulus.
 Finally, *&theta;<sub>ij</sub>* is the angle between the vector joining
 *i*<sup>th</sup> and *j*<sup>th</sup> particles and a constant arbitrary direction on the plane.

-To make it applicable to a 3D system, the system is assumed to be a layered smectic (you can also project all particles
+To make it applicable to a 3D system, the system is assumed to be layered smectic (you can also project all particles
 on a single plane, see `hkl` argument description).
 All positions are projected onto nearest layers, *&psi;<sub>r</sub>*
 is calculated for each layer separately and then averaged over all layers.
 Number of layers and their wavevector are
-specified upfront by `hkl` Miller indices (see [class `smectic_order`](#class-smectic_order)), while their positions as
+specified upfront by `hkl` Miller indices (see [class `smectic_order`](#class-smectic_order)), while layer shifts as
 well as association of particles to them are inferred automatically.

 * **Arguments**: